mondaugen/856_for_zellersasn/doc/manual.md

 controls swing applied to the rhythm that separates the repeats.
 Putting the knob in the middle position gives no swing.

-If held down and the (FBK) switch is clicked (the bottom position of the FADE/GAIN/(FBK) switch), the gains of N2 and N3 are set to 0 (they are silenced).
+If held down and the FBK switch is clicked (the bottom position of the FADE/GAIN/FBK switch), the gains of N2 and N3 are set to 0 (they are silenced).
 Their settings still remain.

-If held down and the (FBK) switch is clicked twice, all the settings are reset and only N1/BAR plays as if a recording had just been made using R=B mode.
+If held down and the FBK switch is clicked twice, all the settings are reset and only N1 plays as if a recording had just been made using R=B mode.

 ### PITCH

-Controls the pitch of the repeat selected with P1/P2/P3 (or all pitches if (UNI) held down).
+Controls the pitch of the repeat selected with P1/P2/P3 (or all pitches if UNI held down).
 Turned fully counter-clockwise, the note is transposed down an octave and fully clockwise up an octave.
 The transpositions are quantized to the nearest semi-tone.
 The transposition also affects the length of the playback.